 The transfer curriculum listed below is designed for students who plan to enter a health career as Clinical Laboratory Science (Medical Technologists (MT) or Laboratory Scientists (CLS)).
 The prerequisite or pre-professional phase of these programs normally consists of 60 to 90 semester hours of pre-professional coursework before a student is admitted to the professional level in a school of allied health.
-The curriculum listed below is designed for students who plan to transfer to a senior college or university and who plan to complete their studies within a school of Allied Health or Health Sciences.
-Upon successful completion of the prescribed courses, the student will be eligible to graduate from Galveston College with an Associate of Science degree.
+The curriculum listed below is designed for students who plan to transfer to a senior college or university and who plan to complete their studies within a school of Allied Health or Health Sciences. ^{}Upon successful completion of the prescribed courses, the student will be eligible to graduate from Galveston College with an Associate of Science degree.

-First Semester Second Semester ENGL 1301 Composition I 3 ENGL 1302 Composition II 3 HIST 1301 US History I 1 3 HIST 1302 US History II 1 3 CHEM 1411 General Chemistry I 4 CHEM 1412 General Chemistry II 4 BIOL 1406 Biology for Sci Majors I 4 BIOL Biology for Science Majors II 4 MATH 1314 College Algebra 2 3 Visual a nd Perfo rming Arts Elective 3 3 17 17
+First Se mester Second Semeste r ENGL 1301 Composition I 3 ENGL 1302 Composition II 3 HIST 1301 US History I 1 3 HIST 1302 US History II 1 3 CHEM 1411 General Chemistry I 4 CHEM 1412 General Chemistry II 4 BIOL 1406 Biology for Sci Majors I 4 BIOL 1407 Biology for Science Majors II 4 MATH 1314 College Algebra 2 3 Visual and Performing Arts Elective 3 3 17 - 17

-First Se mester Second Semeste r ENGL 23XX Literature Elective 8 3 Humanities Elective 4 3 GOVT 2305 Federal Government 3 GOVT 2306 Texas Government 3 SPCH 13XX Speech Elective 6 3 BIOL 2421 Microbiology 4 BIOL 2401 Anatomy & Physiology I 4 BIOL 2402 Anatomy & Physiology II 4 Social/Behavior Science Elective 7 3 PHED 11XX Physical Education Activity 1 16 15
+First Se emester Second Semeste r ENGL 23XX Literature Elective 8 3 Humani 3 GOVT 2305 Federal Government 3 GOVT 2306 Texas Government 3 SPCH 13XX Speech Elective 6 3 BIOL 2421 Microbiology 4 BIOL 2401 Anatomy & Physiology I 4 BIOL 2402 Anatomy & Physiology II 4 Social/E Behavior S Science Elective 7 3 PHED 11XX Physical Education Activity 1 16 15